Wingfield, South Australia: Government

 The suburb is in the City of Port Adelaide Enfield local government area.

 Major industries

-The southwestern corner of the suburb includes residential housing, however the majority of the suburb is industrial.
+The southwestern corner of the suburb includes residential housing, but most of the suburb is industrial.
 Industry includes recycling, manufacturing and freight forwarding.

 Waste and resource recovery

 Wingfield is the site of the 94ha Wingfield Waste & Recycling Centre (commonly known as the Wingfield Tip or Wingfield Dump), formerly owned and operated by the Adelaide City Council, and now operated as a "collaborative cluster of commercial businesses" including Orora, Adelaide Resource Recovery, Jeffries Group and Transpacific Industries.
 Between 1952 and 2004, the Wingfield site was operated as a landfill dump.
-Since 2004 it has become a waste and recycling transfer centre, with all waste being sorted into recyclable products or waste products.
+Since 2004, it has become a waste and recycling transfer centre, with all waste being sorted into recyclable products or waste products.
 The waste is compacted and transferred to other landfill sites north of Adelaide, at Dublin and Inkerman.

 Motorsport

 Wingfield is home to Australia's only dedicated junior Motorcycle speedway track, the Sidewinders Speedway located at the Wingfield Reserve on Eighth Street adjacent to the Wingfield Tip.
 The 112 m long track was opened in 1978 by the Sidewinders U/16 Speedway Club which had formed in 1976.